"because every global experience has career potential."

 - Invite alumni to access MyWorldAbroad: If your alumni have school email addresses, they are free to access MyWorldAbroad in the same way as your students and staff.
 If your alumni do NOT have school email addresses, they can easily be given access by a staff person at your school who has been designated as an administrator in our system.
 These administrators have access to the Alumni Access in the footer of our Web site under the Student Advisors column (view).

-- Keep tabs on your school’s usage stats: It's easy to find out how many students have registered for MyWorldAbroad.
+- Keep tabs on your school's usage stats: It's easy to find out how many students have registered for MyWorldAbroad.
 Consider tracking usage before and after your information seminars, email campaigns or international events to chart your success.
 To access the User Stats menu, you must be designated as an "administrator" in our system.
 See these instructions about how to access and interpret MyWorldAbroad usage statistics.
-REMINDER: Good usage stats are directly proportional to how much you market MyWorldAbroad; a simple link on your Web site isn’t enough to build momentum.
+(NOTE: Usage stats may take 30+ minutes to generate.)
+REMINDER: Good usage stats are directly proportional to how much you market MyWorldAbroad; a simple link on your Web site isn't enough to build momentum.
 Students need to hear about our service at least seven times a semester for it to make a strong impression.

 - Carry out year-long marketing pushes: Students find MyWorldAbroad (MWA) useful throughout the school year, including over the summer months.
 Many students use the site after returning from their time abroad, to help them make sense of their experiences and plan their next steps.
 We're there for them during their application process, pre-departure prep, international experience and re-entry process.
 For this reason, it's important to maintain your MyWorldAbroad marketing push throughout the year and within all your go abroad training programs.